IbLahlou/simple_sentiment_analysis/README.md

-Sure!
-Below is a sample README.md file for your sentiment analysis Docker project:

 # Sentiment Analysis with Docker

 This project provides a Python script that performs sentiment analysis on text using the `newspaper3k` and `textblob` libraries.
 The script allows you to analyze the sentiment of either an online article or a local text file.